Ndoro, Abia State: Education

 Oru was a center for evangelism in Igboland and citadel of education in Ikwuano.
 Missionaries established churches as well as sunday schools.
-Classes started from 1913 to 1922 and by 1939, the brillant ones were promoted to teachers.
+Classes started from 1913 to 1922 and by 1939, the brilliant ones were promoted to teachers.
 The first person to obtain the cambridge standard six certificate was Ejikeme Nlewedim in 1946.

 The Teachers' Training College led to the establishment of Oboro Methodist School in 1965.
 After the Civil War, the federal government took over the school and renamed it to Oboro Secondary School.
 In September 1984, the Methodist Church established Wesley Seminary, Ndoro with Chief M.A Atuonwu as the pioneer principal.

 Hamlets

-There are ten sub-villages in Ndoro, namely :
+There are ten sub-villages in Ndoro namely :